-prereq yxrrset domain-name class type data

-With this command, the data from each set of prerequisites of this form sharing a common type, class, and domain-name are combined to form a set of RRs.
+- prereq yxrrset domain-name class type data With this command, the data from each set of prerequisites of this form sharing a common type, class, and domain-name are combined to form a set of RRs.
 This set of RRs must exactly match the set of RRs existing in the zone at the given type, class, and domain-name.
-The data are written in the standard text representation of the resource record's RDATA.

-update delete domain-name ttl class type data

-This command deletes any resource records named domain-name.
+The data are written in the standard text representation of the resource record's RDATA. - update delete domain-name ttl class type data This command deletes any resource records named domain-name.
 If type and data are provided, only matching resource records are removed.
 The Internet class is assumed if class is not supplied.
-The ttl is ignored, and is only allowed for compatibility.

-update add domain-name ttl class type data

-This command adds a new resource record with the specified ttl, class, and data.
+The ttl is ignored, and is only allowed for compatibility. - update add domain-name ttl class type data This command adds a new resource record with the specified ttl, class, and data. - show This command displays the current message, containing all of the prerequisites and updates specified since the last send.